-Trafford Council will only issue licences to those applicants that it considers to be ‘fit and proper’ to hold a licence.
+We will only issue licences to those applicants that we consider to be ‘fit and proper’ to hold a licence.

 Applicants are expected to act with honesty and integrity throughout the application process, and must therefore fully and accurately disclose any information that is requested.
 This includes information regarding previous convictions, warnings and reprimands, current investigations and pending criminal proceedings.